kbroman/simple_site/pages/overview.md

 or just look at the
 [quick reference](http://kramdown.gettalong.org/quickref.html).

-Now go to the page about [how to make an independent web site](independent_site.html).
+Now go to the page about [how to make an independent website](independent_site.html).